 Adrakos Apartments – the hotel is located between Elounda and Agios Nikolaos, high on the hills overlooking Spinalonga and the Elounda Bay, thus offering incredible views.
 It is a family-run hotel highly rated by couples staying here, mainly for the romantic vibe, but also for the beautiful swimming pool, and friendliness of the staff.

 Blue Palace, a Luxury Collection Resort and Spa – an incredibly luxurious hotel with lots of rooms overlooking the sea and Spinalonga island, some boasting small private infinity pools.
-Come here to be blown away by the award-winning cuisine and a state-of-the-art spa – a 2,000-m² area and features indoor pools, 24 treatment rooms, 2 hammams, saunas, and hot tubs.
+Come here to be blown away by the award-winning cuisine and a state-of-the-art spa – a 2,000-m² area that features indoor pools, 24 treatment rooms, 2 hammams, saunas, and hot tubs.

 Getting around Eastern Crete